Phineas/lanyard/README.md

 ## Community Projects

-The Lanyard community has worked on some pretty cool projects that allows you to extend the functionality of Lanyard.
+The Lanyard community has worked on some pretty cool projects that allow you to extend the functionality of Lanyard.
 PR to add a project!

 [lanyard-web](https://lanyard.eggsy.xyz) - Landing page and API documentation concept for Lanyard API with a sleek UI. \
 [lanyard-profile-readme](https://github.com/cnrad/lanyard-profile-readme) - Utilize Lanyard to display your Discord Presence in your GitHub Profile \